Bunyan Bryant: Personal life

-Bryant is married to Jean Rae Carlberg and they have no children together by choice.
-In 2006, he donated $100,000 to the School of Natural Resources and Environment’s Environmental Justice Fund.
-Bryant was diagnosed with Parkinson’s disease.
+Bryant was married to Jean Rae Carlberg and they had no children together by choice.
+In 2006, he donated $100,000 to the School of Natural Resources and Environment's Environmental Justice Fund.
+Bryant was diagnosed with Parkinson's disease.
+Bryant died on March 23, 2024, at the age of 89.

 Selected publications

 The following is a list of selected publications: